LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.101.2
+*Released*: 21 Oct 2020
+* Issue 41068: GridPanel does not respect the hideEmptyChartSelector and hideEmptyViewSelector properties set in a global query metadata override
+* Renamed global settings 'hideEmptyViewSelector', 'hideEmptyChartSelector' to 'hideEmptyViewMenu', 'hideEmptyChartMenu'

 ### version 0.101.1
 *Released*: 21 Oct 2020
 * Make visual updates to FileTree.